floscher/gradle-josm-plugin/src/main/kotlin/packages.md

 [I18nConfig] and [JosmManifest] provide some specialized options for internationalization and the `MANIFEST.MF` file of your JOSM plugin.
 These are accessible via `project.josm.i18n` and `project.josm.manifest`.

-# Package org.openstreetmap.josm.gradle.plugin.task.github
+# Package org.openstreetmap.josm.gradle.plugin.github

-Classes needed for pushing releases to GitHub releases.
+Classes for interacting with the Github API (for creating/publishing releases).

 # Package org.openstreetmap.josm.gradle.plugin.i18n